5Mixer/mphx/README.md

-mphx is alpha and has rough edges, but they're being refined.

 ![#mphx](Logo.png)

 mphx is a new library made with Haxe to allow for easy creation of multiplayer games.
 It was based off [HxNet](https://github.com/MattTuttle/hxnet), whose code is authored by [Matt Tuttle](https://github.com/MattTuttle).
-The code is of a very different structure now. mphx is still 'alpha' and things might break.
-But give it a try, it will only make the library better.
+The code is of a very different structure now. mphx is still 'alpha' and things might break, but it is improving over time.
+Give it a try, it will only make the library better.
 Feel free to contribute or create issues, even if your changes seem small!

 [**Wiki**](https://github.com/5Mixer/mphx/wiki)